Chesney and Wolfe: Ronald Chesney

-Chesney, who was of French descent, was the son of Marius, a silk trader, and Jeanne (née Basset).
+Chesney, was born in London of French descent, the son of Marius, a silk trader, and Jeanne (née Basset).
 He left the French Lycée school in London at the age of 16, and began using his English name.

-He became a chromatic harmonica player, performing professionally from the age of 17.
+Chesney initially learned piano, but decided instead a career as a chromatic harmonica player, performing professionally from the age of 17.
 Touring the ABC Cinema chain, he played on BBC Radio broadcasts from 1937, the first being Palace of Varieties.
 Declared unfit to serve in the Second World War because of the removal of a tuberculosis-infected kidney, he taught the harmonica to troops in a BBC radio series, which ran for 42 weeks, beginning in 1940.
 After the war, he began to diversify into the classical repertoire.

 Chesney became a well-known performer, entertaining troops, performing at the London Palladium and Royal Albert Hall, and working with Duke Ellington and Gracie Fields.
 He was President of the National Hohner Song Band League (later the National Harmonica League) from 1951.